 As you cross the iron gate dominated by its imperial eagles, you come across the Cour d’Honneur (Court of Honour) and an architectural diversity that is so intrinsic to Fontainebleau.
 It is bordered to the North by the Ministers Wing dating from the Renaissance, easily recognisable by the F for François I, and to the south by the Louis XV Wing built in the 18th century.
 The background is overshadowed by a 16th century building that was modified several times and features a grandiose horseshoe staircase built in the reign of Louis XII.
 It was there in 1814 that Napoleon I gave his famous ‘Farewell to the Old Guard’.

 This wing houses the Chapel of the Trinity.
 Several royal weddings were celebrated under the vaulted ceiling painted by Henri V’s painter Martin Fréminet, such as that of Louis XV and Marie Leczynska in 1725.
 It was in this same chapel that the future Napoleon III was baptised in the arms of his uncle in 1810.

-At Fontainebleau, rulers preserved the heritage of centuries past while adapting the place for their own means.
-This is the fusion that Napoleon Ist describes in his memoirs as “ the true residence of Kings “.
+At Fontainebleau, rulers preserved the heritage of past centuries while adapting the place for their own means.
+This is the fusion that Napoleon I describes in his memoirs as “ the true home of Kings “.